Jen Lazar, Co-Founder and Program Director

 Claire (or Sammy to some of the Field Academy alumni) believes strongly in something a friend said years ago about tidepools: the longer you look, the more you'll see.
 She thinks that applies to much more than tidepools.
 Claire taught environmental and field science at education centers in the Pacific Northwest, and now lives in Vermont where she has taught with Vermont Youth Conservation Corps, worked in historic architectural restoration, and grown plants with local nurseries.
 When not at work, you might find her digging around in the backyard, dreaming about digging around in the backyard, making ceramic mugs and bowls, being obsessive about word choice, or eating with dear friends.

 The Board of Directors

-Nyrobi Tyson, Board Member
+Nyrobi Tyson, Board Chair